AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-04-hunting-for-stability-in-a-crazy-market.md

 ## Start by Being Realistic with your Money

 The first and most important step in a stable investment is you.
-If you sell low and buy high, you are manually losing value.
+If you buy high and sell low, you are manually losing value.

-Before making any changes or moves with money or your portfolio, it would be wise to first work on a better mindset for investing.
-Figure out what your goal is first, and ask yourself if it’s realistic and if the process sounds outlandish.
+Before making any moves with money or your portfolio, it would be wise to first develop a better mindset for investing.
+Figure out what your goal is then ask yourself if the process sounds outlandish.
 A good way to start is with something called the ‘cringe test’.
 If you write down your plan and reasoning on paper, and there is even a hint of cringe to the strategy, I would highly recommend reworking it.

 Here are some examples of cringe testing:

-__Example 1:__ “I plan to use a large portion of my savings into a 3x leveraged fund with the hopes that I will double my money in the next 2 years.
+__Example 1:__ “I plan to put a large portion of my savings into a 3x leveraged fund with the hopes that I will double my money in a few months.
 Also I will have to sell portions of it along the way to pay rent.”

-__Example 2:__ “I plan to dollar cost average into QQQ over the next two years with a time horizon in which I do not need this money for 15+ years.”
+__Example 2:__ “I plan to dollar cost average a portion of my income into QQQM over the next few years with a 15+ year time horizon in which I will not need this money.”

 __Example 3:__ “I have made a lot of money from my job and small business and want a stable place to park money and retire.
-I also do not mind losing some money to inflation because I am 62.
+I also do not mind losing some value to inflation because I am 62.
 I'm considering bonds and large-cap value ETFs.”

 If you cannot tell which one smells the most cringy, you may want to rethink investing in the first place.
 If you are thinking to yourself this is a ridiculous example, then I must inform you there truly are people who cannot determine the differences here.